bstaple1/MTGA_Draft_17Lands/README.md

 - Step 9: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC" without quotes.

+- Step 10: Install the python widget library by opening the Mac terminal and entering "python3.10 -m pip install --upgrade ttkwidgets".

-- Step 10: Set Arena to window mode.
+- Step 11: Set Arena to window mode.

-- Step 11: Start the draft in Arena.
+- Step 12: Start the draft in Arena.

 ## UI Features